 The syntax for referencing Excel Tables is known as a structured reference.
 Excel gives the table and each column heading it contains a name when you create an Excel table.
 When adding formulas to an Excel table, you can choose the references from the table.
 When you use structured reference, the column names will pop up despite a particular cell.
 Every time you add or remove data from the table, the names in structured references change because of their dynamic nature.

-2 Steps to Use IF Function and Structured Reference in Excel
+How to Use IF Function and Structured Reference in Excel: 2 Easy Steps

 This is the dataset for today’s article.
 We have some students and their marks in a particular subject.
 I am going to assign the grades using the IF function.
 More to that, I will use the structured reference while applying the formula.